-Our silk chili is naturally preserved with a little bit of salt and sunflower seed oil to keep them fresh and flavorful.
+Our Silk Chili Flakes are naturally preserved with a little bit of salt and sunflower seed oil to keep them fresh and flavorful.

 They have a warm, tomato-like flavor and a medium heat, similar to Espelette and Korean chilis.
 Use in any dish in need of a little excitement, from scrambled eggs to burgers to brownies.
 Perfect for cooking or finishing.